What are Chat APIs?

-Get started with PubNub Chat
+Get started with PubNub Chat API

 Across industries, the value of chat has become increasingly evident.
 In-app chat gives your users a direct, conversational interface to communicate with others, seek help, and solve problems.
 For work, play, or personal care, in-app chat gives you new ways to engage users and improve their experience.

-A chat API, like PubNub, offers a set of tools, built upon reliable messaging infrastructure, to make it easy to deliver and maintain rich chat that meets user expectations and integrates seamlessly into your product or service.
+A chat API, like PubNub, offers a set of tools, built upon a reliable messaging infrastructure, to make it easy to deliver and maintain rich chat that meets user expectations and integrates seamlessly into your product or service.
 Whether you’re developing for web, mobile, desktop, or a platform that doesn’t yet exist, PubNub’s chat API will supercharge your dev team so you can bring your unique vision to life.